luciamayorf/Variant_calling_and_filtering/README.md

 I ran [RepeatModeler](https://www.repeatmasker.org/RepeatModeler/) to identify transposable elements, but that was previously done during the reference genome assembly by CNAG collaborators.
 These repetitive regions are found in the file /mnt/lustre/hsm/nlsas/notape/home/csic/ebd/jgl/reference_genomes/lynx_pardinus_mLynPar1.2/Repeats.4jb.gff3.gz

-After testing different options, we decided to mask the genome with a combination of the Repeats.4jb.gff3.gz file of intersperse repeats and the low complexity regions calculated by [Repeatmasker](https://www.repeatmasker.org/):
+After testing different options, we decided to mask the genome with a combination of the Repeats.4jb.gff3.gz file of intersperse repeats and the low complexity regions calculated by [Repeatmasker](https://www.repeatmasker.org/) using the script [repeatmasker_lowcomplex.sh](https://github.com/luciamayorf/Variant_calling_and_filtering/blob/main/scripts/repeatmasker_lowcomplex.sh)

 ```bash
 sbatch /home/csic/eye/lmf/scripts/repetitive_regions/repeatmasker_lowcomplex.sh